 Log out and log in again

 If quitting Safari doesn’t work.
 Try logging out of your user account and then logging back in again (press Shift-Command-Q).
-Once you’ve done that, launch Safari and see if it works this time.
+Once you’ve done that, open Safari and see if it works this time.

 Check Activity Monitor